Lab 9: Animation & Scrollytelling

 Step 2.2: Making it look like an actual unit visualization

 For a unit visualization, we want to draw an element per data point (in this case, per line), so let’s do that.
-All we need to do is replace the contents of the <dd>
+We start by defining a function that generates our dots.
+After computing the number of dots we need for a specific file (totalDots

 }